NRLTing-git/nting.github.io/_posts/2024-03-11-augmentation.md

 associated with each emotion.
 By combining these two components, the prompt engineering process ensured that the LLMs had access to both representative examples and the most salient features of the real data

-For a more detailed report you can access the paper and coder [here](https://github.com/NRLTing-git/my-projects/tree/main/Data%20In%20Disguise%3A%20Getting%20More%20From%20Less%20with%20AI)
+For a more detailed report you can access the paper and code [here](https://github.com/NRLTing-git/my-projects/tree/main/Data%20In%20Disguise%3A%20Getting%20More%20From%20Less%20with%20AI)